 Bottom line: Can your activities really be expected to lead to the outcomes you describe?

 Additional Guidelines for Specific Funding Areas

-When assessing education programs, we look to fund programs that lead to either a college degree or a credential that leads to self-sufficiency via a career.
-This could include superior public, private, parochial, and alternative schools, as well as programs that prepare students for success as they transition from one school or academic level to another, or technical training.
+When assessing education programs, we look to fund programs that will ultimately culminate in either a college degree or a credential that leads to self-sufficiency via a career.
+These programs can serve students at any point in their educational path but must focus on preparing students for success as they move throughout academic levels.

 We give substantial weight to programs that critically assess their performance using objective criteria.
 We are particularly interested in programs that plan to demonstrate concrete behavioral outcomes such as:

-- Improved SAT or other standardized test scores
+- Improved SAT/ACT or other standardized test scores

 - A credential that leads directly to a career